 Build a few buyer personas to better understand who you’re targeting.
 Where do they shop?
 How old are they?
 How do they spend their time online?
 What social media networks do they prefer?

-If you already have an audience, consider getting them involved with a survey or poll.
+If you already have an audience, consider getting them involved with a survey or poll over email or in your Facebook community.
 Ask them what types of content they would like to consume in your courses.
 Let them know they have a voice.
 This can also get the juices flowing when deciding how to create an online course for specific subsets of your customers.

 Next, create marketing assets.

-After your course goes live and you start to get customers, measure your success.
-You can track various metrics, such as video stats, email opens, and course completion rates from within the platform you choose or by using a third-party service.
+After your course goes live and you start to get customers, it’s time to measure your success.
+You can track various metrics, such as video watch rates, email opens, and course completion rates, from within the platform you choose or by using a third-party service.

 Either way, look for key metrics that might show you how to improve your course: